 This page is intended to provide information to members of the Department of Biological Sciences on driving University of Alberta vehicles.
-Additional information may be available on the University's
+Additional information is available on the Facilities & Operations' Transportation and Parking

 Express Service for previous drivers:

-If you were approved to drive in 2008 and plan to drive again, simply advise the Fleet Safety Contact in the Department and they will contact Vehicle Pool to update your Alberta drivers licence abstract.
+If you were previously approved and plan to drive again, simply advise the Fleet Safety Contact in the Department and they will contact Vehicle Pool to update your Alberta drivers licence abstract.
 If you are not sure if you have submitted the Driver Information Form and met the requirements, check with your Fleet Safety Contact or with Vehicle Pool.

 Overview for New Employees: